iluwatar/java-design-patterns/data-mapper/index.md

 ---

 ## Intent
-Object provides an abstract interface to some type of database or other persistence mechanism.
+A layer of mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself

 ![alt text](./etc/data-mapper.png "Data Mapper")